-Projects Committee will meet in Week 4 to decide upon the allocation of dissertation topics and will seek to ensure that students receive one of their top choices as far as possible.
-You will be notified of which project you have been allocated at the start of Week 5.
+Projects Committee will meet to decide upon the allocation of dissertation topics and will seek to ensure that students receive one of their top choices as far as possible.
+You will be notified of which project you have been allocated by the end of week 2.